 - What are Rapid Bus corridors?

 Rapid Bus corridors are different from the enhanced existing bus service that will make up the Frequent Transit Network.
 That’s because Rapid Bus corridors include capital improvements that ensure improved travel times and increased reliability by giving priority on busy thoroughfares to high-capacity buses.
-Rapid Bus service is the same as the Frequent Transit Network in that buses will be available at least every 15 min during peak travel times and will run for longer hours.
+Rapid Bus, similar to the Frequent Transit Network, will have frequency of in at least every 15 min during peak travel times and will run for longer hours (20 hours per day).

 Nashville’s Rapid Bus corridors will have: